Akyu Ruins Site

 Exhibition Poster, Yamanashi Prefecture Museum of Art, Kofu-city, Yamanashi, 6/01/2022

-From the sculpture garden.
+From the sculpture garden,

-THE BIG APPLE No.45 by Masaaki Sato.
+THE BIG APPLE No.45 by Masaaki Sato

 Jazz At The Mountain Temple In Mukawa

 The 9th “Jazz At The Mountain Temple In Mukawa” was held featuring Kimiko Ito with Mayuko Katakura piano quartet at Kaikoma Center Seseragi in the city of Hokuto in Yamanashi Prefecture on May 22.
-This year the site was a town hall instead of the regular place, the Koryuji Temple.
+This year the site was a town hall instead of the regular place, Koryuji (Koryu Temple).
 I attended the 4th event and it was fabulous (Refer to the blog note on 5/19/2017).
 The opening part was presented by a band from the Waseda University New Orleans Jazz Club.
 The second part was presented by a piano quartet, Mayuko Katakura (piano), Takumi Awaya (bass) and Gene Jackson (drums) with Kazuhiko Kondo (alto and soprano saxophone).
 In the third part, a singer Kimiko Ito joined the quartet.

 FYI: (https://dukesoftware.appspot.com/pianist/Mayuko_Katakura/) (http://www.kazuhikokondo.com/)